-If you know what’s in your contract, you will be better prepared to work with your child or primary borrower whenever any issues arise.
+If you know your student loan cosigner rights, you will be better prepared to work with the primary borrower if any issues arise.

 If you’re the student loan cosigner, you usually won’t be notified right away if payments are late or overdue.

 In fact, a cosigner might not be notified that the student loan is not current until it’s already defaulted and in collections.
 At this point, however, a lot of damage has been done.
 You’ll want to work quickly to avoid this issue.

 To prevent this from happening, keep an eye on your cosigned account.
 Also, check in with the primary borrower every month to ensure that they are keeping up with payments.

 You may also want to access your credit report from the credit bureau to which the lender reports account activity.
 You should be able to check the cosigned loan on the credit report to catch any late or missed payments before the account goes into default.